steptz/website/content/en/home/about.md

 * Matlab: Used this language for a little bit.
 Most knowledge is in creating functions and analyzing matrices.
 * NetLogo: Basic knowledge in building models/simulations.
 * Python: Most knowledge is in network analysis, creating basic functions, graphs, and SQL queries.
 I also have knowledge in Hadoop MapReduce and Spark, both through the use of AWS.
 * R: This is the language that I have the most knowledge in.
-I am a teaching assistant that teaches this language to students.
+I was a teaching assistant that taught this language to students.
 Most knowledge is in data analysis, creating visualizations, and basic website construction.
 * SQLite: Most knowledge is in queries for different databases.
 * Fortran: Most knowledge is in all things scientific computing.
-* SAS: Currently learning this programming language.
+* SAS: Most knowledge is in data analysis and visualizations.